 He is looking for a home that this time will prove to be his last, with someone who is looking for a dog to be part of their family and not stuck in a crate in the corner.
 He is a playful boy so maybe a doggie friend to play with would be good for him, because of his reactiveness he does need a home without children.

 At the beginning of lockdown Sam went up to the beautiful Isle of Arran to have a few months in a foster home with one of our supporters while she was off work.
-She is now back on the mainland and back to work so he really needs to find himself a permanent home.
+Sadly for Sam his foster mum has recently badly broken her leg so he is currently back with us and really missing being in a home environment.
 Unfortunately being locked down in a remote area didn't give the opportunities to work on his issues but we have learned that in a home with people and dogs he knows he is a perfect boy, happy and content with people he trusts, clean and relaxed in the home.
 He was found to be very protective of his garden so this is something else that we need work on.

 We appreciate that Sam will not be the easiest dog but we are sure the love and loyalty you get from him will be worth the hard work.
 The rescue will provide the services of a Dog Listener to work with you and Sam to help you on the journey.